 This is the simplest and best way to regain access to your device after you forget your PIN code.
 As long as you're logged into your Google Account on your phone, it will work for you.

-Just get on your computer, log in to Android Device Manager, and select the device in question from the list of devices associated with your account.
+Just get on your computer, log in to Google's Find My Device service, formerly known as Android Device Manager, and select the device in question from the list of devices associated with your account.
 Although it may seem counter-intuitive, you then tap "Lock".
 Once you lock your phone with a new code, it overrides the original code that you had forgotten.
-Then, hey presto, you have access to your phone again!
+Then, presto, you have access to your phone again!

 Newer versions of Android have tighter security than older ones, which could be unlocked with a Google account login.
 But they do have the Smart Lock feature, which lets you have the phone automatically unlock under certain conditions, such as when it connects to your home Wi-Fi network, for example.
 In this case, when you forget your pattern or PIN, just go back home to unlock your phone without it.